alexanderkozlenko/http-request-compression/.github/DOCUMENTATION.md

 <p />

-How to discover and apply a compression encoding supported by a server as per RFC 7694:
+How to discover and apply a compression encoding supported by a server:

 <p />